MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Assign-Licenses.md

 <!-- Updated for Anu and Sourabh 7 Feb 2019: -->

 1. **Welcome email is sent.** Up to four weeks after you assign licenses, your users will receive a welcome email from MyAnalytics.
 They do not receive this welcome email outside of their work week.
-If the third day after license assignment is a Saturday (which for most users is outside the work week), the welcome email arrives on the following Monday.
+(For example, if necessary, its arrival time is delayed to the following Monday to keep it from arriving on a weekend.)
 For more information, see [Welcome email](../Setup/MyA-Welcome-email.md).
 &nbsp;

 <!-- Updated for Anu and Sourabh 7 Feb 2019.
 REGARDING CURRENT DISTRIBUTINS, VERIFY THE FOLLOWING: -->